jbreckmckye/jbreckmckye.github.io/source/_posts/The-State-of-JavaScript-in-2018.md

 So far the React stack has served us rather well.
 Individual components have been experimented with and replaced as practices have evolved - like the various incarnations of Flux, or multiple iterations of React-Router - but without requiring project rewrites.
 Similarly Webpack has allowed us to quickly adopt new techniques such as transpilation, experimental JS, split bundling and scoped CSS just by adding NPM plugins as they are invented (at least, that’s the theory).

 The problem is, the world has changed, but our application stack is still stuck in 2015.
-And this is holding us back.
+I think this is holding us back.

 ## The costs of microlibraries in 2018